Publication Ethics

 2. Author request

-In each category, correction differs If the error is a “minor ” or small errors that do not substantially change the contents of the published work such as typos, spellings etc. These categories of errors will be corrected to the published material available to the journal’s authorities (the journal is an open and electronic journal and contents are viable to the journals authorities to make corrections of minor nature) or if the material has been indexed in the indexing databases, a request will be sent to the indexing authorities to apply the minor changes.
+In each category, correction differs.
+If the error is a “minor ” or small error that does not substantially change the contents of the published work, such as typos, spelling, etc. These categories of errors will be corrected to the published material available to the journal’s authorities (the journal is an open and electronic journal and contents are viable to the journal's authorities to make corrections of a minor nature), or if the material has been indexed in the indexing databases, a request will be sent to the indexing authorities to apply the minor changes.

-Some errors are of “substantive” nature.
+Some errors are of a “substantive” nature.
 These are errors that impact the content.
-For example: addition or removal of meaningful sentences / paragraphs, changes to figures or data.
+For example: addition or removal of meaningful sentences/paragraphs, changes to figures or data.
 The correction to these categories of errors will be handled either by publishing an erratum or by retraction.

-In the case of Errata, an erratum is published when the change to the original publication affects the article’s metadata or the article text’s meaning. when an erratum is published, the original article will be updated to reflect the change when possible.
+In the case of Errata, an erratum is published when the change to the original publication affects the article’s metadata or the article’s text meaning.
+When an erratum is published, the original article will be updated to reflect the change when possible.

 In the case of retraction, the article is completely removed from the body of research

-Literature and a notice of retraction is left instead (different indexing companies may have different retraction policies that the journal will follow their gudeline).
-Retraction normally happened when there are grave and gross ethical breaches, fabrication of data, large amounts of plagiarism, or other reasons.
+Literature and a notice of retraction are left instead (different indexing companies may have different retraction policies, and the journal will follow their guidelines).
+Retraction normally happens when there are grave and gross ethical breaches, fabrication of data, large amounts of plagiarism, or other reasons.
 APJCP follows the recommendations of the Committee on Publication Ethics (COPE) for Retraction.
-Retracted cases are thoroughly investigated by a special committee or refer to independent ethical committee or may be consulted by university authorities or other relevant bodies where the article or author of article is affiliated.
-The final decision, to retract an article, is upon the independent body’s recommendation and approval of editorial board and final approval of the Editor-in-chief.
-In case of a retracted article, the original publication is tagged with a “RETRACTED” label in the journal’s website.
+Retracted cases are thoroughly investigated by a special committee, or referred to an independent ethical committee, or may be consulted by university authorities or other relevant bodies where the article or the author of the article is affiliated.
+The final decision, to retract an article, is upon the independent body’s recommendation and approval of the editorial board and final approval of the Editor-in-Chief.
+In case of a retracted article, the original publication is tagged with a “RETRACTED” label on the journal’s website.